grafana/grafana/docs/sources/administration/configuration.md

 ### locking_attempt_timeout_sec

-For "mysql" only if `lockingMigration` feature toggle is set.
-How many seconds to wait before failing to lock the database for the migrations, default is 0.
+For "mysql", if `lockingMigration` feature toggle is set, specify the time (in seconds) to wait before failing to lock the database for the migrations.
+Default is 0.

 ### log_queries